Jack Cade's Rebellion: Origins of the Jack Cade Rebellion

 To add to England's troubles many believed that the king had surrounded himself with advisors who were ineffective and corrupt.
 At the heart of the corruption scandal was the Duke of Suffolk.
 When the duke's body washed up on the shores of Dover the people of Kent feared retaliation.
 Rumours emerged claiming that the king intended to turn Kent into a Royal forest in retaliation for the duke's death.
 Tired of the exploitation that the Duke of Suffolk had come to represent, the commons of Kent led by Jack Cade marched on London.
 It is estimated that about 5,000 people took part in the uprising.
 In the spring of 1450, Cade organised the creation and distribution of a manifesto entitled The Complaint of the Poor Commons of Kent.
 The manifesto represented not only the grievances of the people but of several MPs, lords and magnates as well.
 The document included a list of fifteen complaints and five demands to be brought before the king for scrutiny and dictated the causes of the revolt.
 The first issue to be addressed was that Cade's followers from Kent were being unjustly blamed for the death of the Duke of Suffolk.
 Despite the well-known anger of the peasants towards the Duke, the Bill of Complaints dismissed the idea that the rebels were responsible.
 In addition the rebels called for inquiries into cases of corruption within local and national governments and for the removal of corrupt high officials.
 Cade's list of complaints goes on to charge King Henry with injustice for not choosing to impeach his underlings and lords even though they were guilty of treasonous and unlawful acts.
-The king's counselors and officials were accused of rigging elections, extortion, manipulating the king for their own gains and using their close position to the king to oppress those below them.
+The king's counsellors and officials were accused of rigging elections, extortion, manipulating the king for their own gains and using their close position to the king to oppress those below them.
 Besides the Duke of Suffolk, the rebels explicitly called out Lord Saye and officials Crowmer, Isley, St Leger and Est for extortion.
 Affiliates of Suffolk, Lord Saye and his son-in-law Crowmer held prominent positions within the king's household and in the local administration of Kent.
 Both had served several terms as High Sheriffs of Kent and as members of the king's council.
 Furthermore, in 1449, Saye was appointed to the prestigious office of Lord High Treasurer.
 Isley and St Leger also served as Sheriffs and MPs in the county of Kent.